Manifesto

 The system being routed around is not resting.
 In 1870 the state took about a tenth of what its citizens produced; today it takes over a third, and across much of Europe close to half.
 Each crisis grew it, and no crisis has ever shrunk it back.
 We were born into a debt we never authorised, issued by a monopoly that taxes the present, borrows against the future, and bills the unborn.
 The state promised to look after you; increasingly it can barely afford to look after its lenders.

 The expected response is to blame whichever party is in office, and we decline it: trust falls and debt grows under every government, which tells you the problem sits below the level of the people elected to manage it.
 The other familiar remedies have been tried in full.
 Reform from within has been raised against the machine for fifty years and has lost every round.
 Building a bigger authority above the state has run as a live experiment for eight decades without delivering, because you cannot cure a monopoly by building a bigger monopoly above it.
 It is also true, and worth saying plainly, that the parallel cannot yet do everything a state does, and for a long time it will run alongside the legacy system rather than instead of it.
-What remains is the diagnosis the whole story points to: a sovereign you cannot leave is a sovereign that need never improve, and the entire game is to lower the cost of exit.
+What remains is the diagnosis the whole story points to: a sovereign you cannot leave is a sovereign that need never improve.
+The answer is not emigration; it is alternatives close to home, so that staying no longer means settling.

 The theory of change